IgniteUI/igniteui-documentation/topics/02_Controls/igCombo/01_igCombo_Getting_Started.md

 ###Purpose

-The `igCombo`™ can be configured to run using jQuery or using the ASP.NET MVC Helper.
+The `igCombo`™ can be configured to run using jQuery or ASP.NET MVC.
 This help topic demonstrates how to setup a basic `igCombo` control in each of these environments binding to JSON data on the client and a collection of business object on the server.

 ###Required background